azeinulla/Synthetic-Dataset-Generation-for-Geotechnical-Parameters/README.md

 This project involves generating a synthetic dataset for geotechnical parameter testing by tailoring random data to reflect realistic field conditions.
 This project generates a synthetic dataset tailored for geotechnical parameter testing, simulating realistic field conditions for research, analysis, and modeling.
 It incorporates statistical controls and realistic correlations to mimic real-world geotechnical behavior, making it ideal for testing predictive models or validating analytical approaches.

+PRNGs (Pseudo-Random Number Generators), such as those in Python’s numpy library, are deterministic and reproduce results when seeded.
+They’re ideal for generating synthetic datasets based on specified statistical parameters.

 **Features**

 1. Correlation Between Variables